borland667/tools/lmstudio_claude_bridge/README.md

 ```

 5. Keep the bridge running on `http://127.0.0.1:1245`.
-   One option is a user LaunchAgent:
+   On this machine, the bridge is kept alive with this user LaunchAgent:

+`$HOME/Library/LaunchAgents/com.borland.lmstudio-claude-bridge.plist`

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>